 As a pioneer in orthodontics, Dr. Cosmo remains abreast of the latest research in the field and has created several products used in orthodontics today.
 He serves as an advisor for major medical and orthodontic companies such as 3M.
 Dr. Cosmo was chosen as a beta site for the testing and improvement of 3M’s programmed orthodontic brace system.

 In 2009, Dr. Cosmo was integral in creating one of the first-ever cloud-based and secure, interdisciplinary communication tools, called OrthoTracker, which allows doctors to share information easily and effectively about mutual patients and coordinated treatment.
-In the field of 3D imaging, Dr. Cosmo was involved with companies like Anatomage Imaging, to help design diagnostic aids used today
+In the field of 3D imaging, Dr. Cosmo was involved with companies like Anatomage Imaging, to help design diagnostic aids used today, and is currently a member of the advisory board for EnvisionTEC.

 Dr. Cosmo is active locally within the dental community as an orthodontic advisor to several study clubs, including the prestigious Seattle Study Club.
 He is a member of the Cranston Dental Society (past president in 2000-2002), and of the American Dental Association, American Association of Orthodontists, American Board of Orthodontics, Rhode Island Dental Association, and Rhode Island Association of Orthodontists.